xvmdvx/FENNECv1/FENNEC/README.md

 The Mistral Box sends prompts to a local [Ollama](https://ollama.ai) server.
 Start Ollama so the API is reachable at `http://127.0.0.1:11434/api/generate`.
 Responses from that endpoint appear below the REFRESH button.
-The requests are sent through the background script so CORS errors do not occur.
-The extension removes the `Origin` header from these requests so Ollama accepts them without additional configuration.
+Requests are sent through the background script, which installs a declarative rule to remove the `Origin` header so Ollama accepts them without triggering CORS errors.
 If the chat displays **Mistral service unavailable.
 Ensure Ollama is running.** start or restart Ollama and click **Retry** in the chat box.